Calendar Policy and Guidelines

-The Office of Strategic Communications and Public Affairs determines which event listings appear on the University calendar, the salve.edu website, SALVEtoday, social media and other digital platforms.
+The Office of Marketing and Communications determines which event listings appear on the University calendar, the salve.edu website, SALVEtoday, social media and other digital platforms.

 Submissions are considered on a case-by-case basis and the approval process can take up to two business days.
 Event information may be edited without notice for style, consistency and length.
 Salve Regina reserves the right to delete or edit event listings that do not meet appropriate criteria.